Instances

 Search by address:

-SELECT * FROM instances WHERE address LIKE '%database%'
+SELECT * FROM instances WHERE address = 'aws_db_instance.database'

-SELECT * FROM instances WHERE address LIKE 'module.%'
+SELECT * FROM instances WHERE module IS NOT NULL

 Instance Details